chesskit-app/chesskit-engine/README.md

 * Other files from https://tests.stockfishchess.org can be used if desired.

 #### LeelaChessZero
+⚠️ There are currently some performance issues with lc0 in `chesskit-engine` ([PR's are welcome!](https://github.com/chesskit-app/chesskit-engine/compare)).
 * `"WeightsFile"`: `192x15_network` ([download here](https://github.com/chesskit-app/chesskit-engine/tree/0f11891b3c053e12d04c2e9c9d294c4404b006c3/Tests/ChessKitEngineTests/EngineTests/Resources))
 * Other files can be obtained [here](https://lczero.org/play/bestnets/) or [here](https://training.lczero.org/networks/).